LilSecret/todo-list/README.md

 # 📃 Todo List

-You can make a todo list. **Note:** when you refresh your data is not saved.
+You can make a todo list.
 I've created this app for an assignment in one of my courses.
 I got the design inspiration from [Jihye Leee on Dribbble](https://dribbble.com/shots/3384144-Hello-Dribbble).

 ## 🚀 Features